PureStorage-OpenConnect/k8s-px-terraform/docs/baremetal/README.md

 - Install kubectl: (Skip if already installed):

+	**Linux:**

 		curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"
 		sudo install -o root -g root -m 0755 kubectl /usr/bin/kubectl

+	**macOS:**

+		brew install kubectl

 - Set environment variables with ssh user and the IP addresses of all the hosts separated by white space.
 For example if you have 5 machines configured with these IPs '10.21.152.94, 10.21.152.95, 10.21.152.96, 10.21.152.97 and 10.21.152.98' and you are going to use 'root' user, hare are the commands to setup the variables:

 		export vHOSTS="10.21.152.94 10.21.152.95 10.21.152.96 10.21.152.97 10.21.152.98";
 		export vSSH_USER="root"

+- Check and create ssh key-pair (You can skip this if you already have ssh key-pair):

+	You can check with the following command:

+		ls -lrth ~/.ssh/id_rsa ~/.ssh/id_rsa.pub

+	If it did not list the files then you can use the following command to create one, else you have the key-pair and you can skip the next command.
+	The command will ask for the file location and passphrase just press enter for both, because we will create keys at default location with no passphrase:

+		ssh-keygen

 - Setup and test password-less ssh:
 	Following command will attempt to add your ssh key to the **authorized_keys** file of all your hosts provided in vHOSTS variable.
 It will ask for the password for each host (once for each host).